bigcommerce/dev-docs/docs/api-docs/partner/technology-program.md

 * A developer account on the [BigCommerce Developer Portal](https://devtools.bigcommerce.com/my/apps)
 * BigCommerce partner credentials

-We encourage you to create your sandbox store and your Dev Tools account using the same login credentials.
+We encourage you to create your sandbox store and your Developer Portal account using the same login credentials.
 A sandbox store cannot process transactions and is for developing and testing apps without the 15-day time limit of a trial store.

 > **Note**
 > Your Developer Portal account is an entirely separate account outside of the Partner Portal.